-It is recommended that ALKALINE batteries always be used for longer battery life and maximum operational performance.
+ALKALINE batteries should always be used for longer battery life and maximum operational performance.
+Re-chargeable batteries should not be used.

 Before using the transmitter, install the (2) AAA transmitter batteries into the battery compartment.
 (Use caution that batteries are installed in the proper direction)